Solivar/web-chat-app/README.md

 - Anti-spam mechanism that shows an error alert on the client
 - Interchangeable data store for messages and users
   - In-memory for simplicity sake
-  - Redis for data persistance between restarts
+  - Redis for data persistence between restarts